All tagged board game lists

 As a father of kids ages 6 and 2, junior versions of board games are a trend I greatly appreciate.
 In case you’re unaware, junior versions of board games are basically simplified versions of their better-known adult versions.
 Whether they say “junior”, “for kids”, or “my first”, they all mean the same thing - better access to the fun for the young ones.

+These are the best logic games for kids.
 Children aren’t born with the ability to masterfully resist their impulses and weigh the potential consequences of their actions.
 For that reason, learning logic through games is not only a lot of fun, it truly grows an incredibly useful skillset.

+These are the best cooperative board games for 5-year-olds.
 We think it’s helpful to be able to share our strategies and logic with the little ones.
 And playing cooperatively with a common mission is a great way to introduce children to the whole point of playing board games - to have fun.